EduardoZepeda/coffee-bytes-hugo/content/posts/databases/bloom-filter/index.en.md

 - databases
 - software architecture
 coverImage: "images/bloom-filter-visual-simulator.jpg"
-seo_title: "Bloom Filter Explained with Visual Simulator"
+seo_title: "I Made a Bloom Filter Visual Simulator For You"
 description: Use this Bloom Filter simulator to understand this data structure better; see how it accelerates set membership checks, and understand why it produces false positives.
 keyword: 'bloom filter'